 At medium sound levels (50-80 decibels), sufficient energy exists to sustain air resonance within the micro-perforations.
 In this volume range, primary sound absorption occurs from acoustical energy losses through thermal and viscous friction.

-At high sound levels (over 80 decibels), an additional jetting effect, called vortex shedding, becomes the dominate method of energy absorption.
+At high sound levels (over 80 decibels), an additional jetting effect, called vortex shedding, becomes the dominant method of energy absorption.
 Air molecules are unorganized when they enter a micro-perforation, but as they flow through the perforation, the friction between the air and the perforation’s walls organize the molecules into donut-shaped rotating vortices.
 Due to the high level of acoustic energy contained in the vortices, they continue rotating upon exiting the perforation, and can travel a significant distance.

 This jetting effect occurs on both sides of the micro-perforation, and significantly disrupts the uniformity of succeeding sound waves.